Harry Benjamin: Work with transgender people

 Benjamin's patients regarded him as a man of immense caring, respect and kindness, and many kept in touch with him until his death.
 He was a prolific and assiduous correspondent, in both English and German, and many letters are archived at the Magnus Hirschfeld Archive for Sexology, Humboldt University, Berlin.

-The legal, social and medical background to this in the United States, as in many other countries, was often a stark contrast, since wearing items of clothing associated with the opposite sex in public was often illegal, castration of a male was often illegal, anything seen as homosexuality was often persecuted or illegal, and many doctors considered all such people (including children) at best denied any affirmation of their gender identity, or involuntarily subjected to treatments such as drugged detention, electroconvulsive therapy, or lobotomy.
+The legal, social and medical background to this in the United States, as in many other countries, was often a stark contrast, since wearing items of clothing associated with the opposite sex in public was often illegal, anything seen as homosexuality was often persecuted or illegal, and many doctors considered all such people (including children) at best denied any affirmation of their gender identity, or involuntarily subjected to treatments such as drugged detention, electroconvulsive therapy, or lobotomy..

-Though he had already published papers and lectured to professional audiences extensively, Benjamin's 1966 book, The Transsexual Phenomenon, was immensely important as the first large work describing and explaining the affirmative treatment path he pioneered.
+Though he had already published papers and lectured to professional audiences extensively, Benjamin's 1966 book, The Transsexual Phenomenon, was especially important as the first large work describing and explaining the affirmative treatment path he pioneered.
 Publicity surrounding his patient Christine Jorgensen brought the issue into the mainstream in 1952 and led to a great many people presenting for assistance, internationally.
 In the preface of Christine Jorgensen's autobiography, Dr. Benjamin also gives Jorgensen credit for the advancement of his studies.
 He wrote, "Indeed Christine, without you, probably none of this would have happened; the grant, my publications, lectures, etc."

 Similar cases in other countries (such as that of Roberta Cowell, whose surgery by Harold Gillies in England was in 1951 but was not publicised until 1954; Coccinelle who received much publicity in France in 1958, and April Ashley, whose exposure in 1961 by the British tabloid press was reported worldwide) fuelled this.
 But most of Benjamin's patients lived (and many still live) quiet lives.

 Reed Erickson (1917–1992), a successful industrialist, sought treatment from Benjamin in 1963.
 Erickson was the founder and funder of the Erickson Educational Foundation, which published educational booklets, funded medical conferences, counselling services, and the establishment of gender clinics.
 The EEF funded the Harry Benjamin Foundation.

 Other work and interests

-Apart from endocrinology and sexology, he worked on life extension and would now also be described as a gerontologist.
-Benjamin himself lived to be 101.
+Apart from endocrinology and sexology, he worked on life extension and now would be described as a gerontologist.
+Benjamin lived to be 101.

-Benjamin was married to Gretchen, to whom he dedicated his 1966 major work, for 60 years.
+Benjamin dedicated his 1966 major work to Gretchen.
+They were married for 60 years.
+They were married December 23, 1925.
+Gretchen revealed to Charles L. Ihlenfeld that "about six months after they were married Harry brought his mother from Germany to live with them" and that "from then on their bedroom door remained open".

-In 1979 the Harry Benjamin International Gender Dysphoria Association was formed, using Benjamin's name by permission.
+In 1979, the Harry Benjamin International Gender Dysphoria Association was formed, using Benjamin's name by permission.
 The group consists of therapists and psychologists who devised a set of Standards of Care (SOC) for the treatment of gender dysphoria, largely based on Benjamin's cases, and studies.
 It later changed its name to The World Professional Association for Transgender Health (WPATH).